NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 .. _multiview:

-Multi-View Stereo
+Multi-view stereo
 ~~~~~~~~~~~~~~~~~

 ASP supports multi-view stereo at the triangulation stage.
 This mode is
 somewhat experimental, and not used widely.
 We have obtained higher
 quality results by doing pairwise stereo and merging the result, as
-described later on in thi section.
+described later on in this section.

 In the multiview scenario, the first image is set as reference,
 disparities are computed from it to all the other images, and then joint